Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Efficiencies and success rates

-The success rate of obtaining a particular total photon number $S$ is then calculated from multiplying the protocol efficiency and the repetition rate of the pump.
-For example, assuming $g=0.1$ and $f_{\mathrm{rep}} = 80$\kern0.25emMHz, we would observe events having $S=4$ photons in total with frequency 0.76\kern0.25emHz and events having $S=2$ with frequency 7.7\kern0.25emkHz.
+The success rate of obtaining a particular total photon number $\sigma$ is then calculated from multiplying $(\sigma+1) p_{(k,\sigma)}$ and the repetition rate of the pump, $f_{\mathrm{rep}}$.
+For example, assuming $g=0.1$ and $f_{\mathrm{rep}} = 80$\kern0.25emMHz, we would observe events having $\sigma=4$ photons in total with frequency 3.82\kern0.25emHz and events having $\sigma=2$ with frequency 23.2\kern0.25emkHz.